 A denim jacket is supposed to be trim.
 It’s a young and hip jacket, so it should be cut to make you look the same.
 You’re rarely going to fasten the front buttons, but you should still be able to (just barely) in case you want to layer it under another jacket.

 A narrow sleeve is key.
 Look for a high armhole, a trim upper arm, and a sleeve that hits just past the wrist, grazing the hand (there shouldn’t be any shirt cuff showing here).

-I almost always wear the collar up (or half-up) on trucker jackets, so I prefer a stiff heavy denim that has some body to it, like this 14oz Japanese selvedge from Beautiful Ful.
+I almost always wear the collar up (or half-up) on trucker jackets, so I prefer a stiff heavy denim that has some body to it, like this 14oz denim piece from Levi’s

 For more Spring outfit ideas including denim jackets (or any other menswear items), don’t forget you can always use the Style Guide to browse the AoS archives.